Sobremesa

-Sobremesa (Spanish: “upon the table”) is the Spanish tradition of relaxing at the table after a heavy meal.
-It begins after dessert is served, and typically lasts between half an hour and an hour.
-During summertime and holidays, the practice tends to last longer.
+Sobremesa (Spanish: “upon the table”) is the Spanish tradition of relaxing at the table after a meal.

+During sobremesa, conversation is freely had.
+Depending on the habits of the area or country in question, coffee, tea, or a small liqueur or aguardiente (in a shot glass) is generally served, or a cigar may be smoked.

 The 'sobremesa hour' is one of Spain's main TV primetimes.
-In general, physical activity is avoided during this break, and conversation is freely had.
-Depending on the habits of the area or country in question, coffee, tea, or a small liqueur or aguardiente (in a shot glass) is generally served, or a cigar may be smoked.
-In countries such as Spain, the after-dinner activity period tends to be enjoyed with the coffee, liqueur, and cigar trilogy.